William Joseph Taylor: Australia: the 'Kangaroo Office'

 The Kangaroo Office was intended to be Australia's first privately run mint.
 Taylor had realised that gold could be purchased from the Ballarat goldfields at reduced prices and potentially used to mint gold coins and release them for their higher value in London.
 These coins looked more like weights, so they could bypass currency laws and restrictions; their dies were dated 1853.
 In order to raise the money for the venture, Taylor formed a partnership with colleagues Hodgkin and Tyndall - together they raised £13,000 to cover costs and initial outlay.
 They chartered a vessel, called The Kangaroo, to transport the press, the dies and two employees, Reginald Scaife and William Brown to Australia.
 They arrived at Hobsons Bay on 25 October 1853, unfortunately the press was too heavy to move and Scaife and Brown had to dismantle it in order to transport it to the site of the new mint.

 The office began minting gold coins in May 1854.
 These coins featured a kangaroo on the obverse and the words PORT PHILLIP and AUSTRALIA on the rim; the reverse showed the weight and the words PURE AUSTRALIAN GOLD.
 One complete set was displayed at the Melbourne Exhibition in 1854, but it is unknown how many sets were produced.

 One of the issues that beset the enterprise was the fact that the price of gold increased in Australia, after the beginning of the venture.
 This was coupled by an increase in the number of sovereigns in circulation in England, which meant there was less demand for gold there than had been anticipated.
 In 1855, Taylor changed course and minted a sixpence in gold, silver and copper.
 He then produced a four pence coin and a two pence coin in copper.
 The two pence featured Britannia on the obverse and a kangaroo on the reverse, under which was signed "W J Taylor Medallist to the 1851 Exhibition".
 Despite this, the office had substantial losses and closed in 1857.
 The press was purchased by Thomas Stokes and remained in Australia.

 However, Taylor did retain some trade in Australia and New Zealand, issuing private tokens for companies, including Melbourne businessmen John Andrew and A.G.
 Hodgson.

 The above is what is known as the false numismatic story.

-It is part of a wishful numismatic story that elevates medals, gold rounds, not coins to the pinnacle of Australian coin collecting.
+It is part of a numismatic story that elevates medals, gold rounds, not coins to the pinnacle of Australian coin collecting.